 Social skills — Proficiency in managing relationships and building networks and an ability to find common ground and build rapport.

 These hallmarks of emotional intelligence, as defined by Daniel Goleman, are fundamental to understanding why the Reset Zone app is an essential addition to our lives.
 Using the app allows us to take our self-awareness to the next level and find tools that can help us regulate our moods.
-The tools may be anything from a breathing technique to a grounding movement or quick meditation that brings more even breathing, a slowed down the heart rate and a greater sense of presence.
-When we are calmer and more present, we can control or redirect impulses, so we can appropriately choose how to respond, taking a proactive versus reactive.
+The tools may be anything from a breathing technique to a grounding movement or quick meditation that brings more even breathing, a slowed down heart rate and a greater sense of presence.
+When we are calmer and more present, we can control or redirect impulses, so we can appropriately choose how to respond, taking a proactive versus reactive approach.
 This can also improve our empathy as we take that step back to understand where someone else’s behaviour is coming from.
 Then we can be responsive to them, more empathic, or sympathetic, instead of adding fuel to the fire by reacting from our own defences.

 Developing and practicing our emotional intelligence is vital to our social connections as well.
 You can become a better listener when you are not interrupted by the rush of hormones released by an emotional reaction.
 People begin to trust that they can talk to you, that you are reasonable, and that you are someone they want to do business with or socialize with.